FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/k8s/README.md

   - If no namespace is specified in the Namespace field, and no namespace is specified in the manifest, the default namespace is used

 ## Installation

-Plug-in workflow steps are supported with vCommander release 7.0.2 and higher.

 See [Adding plug-in workflow steps](http://docs.embotics.com/vCommander/Using-Plug-In-WF-Steps.htm#Adding) in the vCommander documentation to learn how to install this package.